Ciudad Azteca metro station: History and construction

 Line B of the Mexico City Metro was built by Empresas ICA; Ciudad Azteca metro station opened on 30 November 2000, on the first day of the Ciudad Azteca–Buenavista service.
 The station was built at-grade level.
 The Ciudad Azteca–Plaza Aragón section is 574 m long.
 The station's pictogram features the silhouette of the neighborhood's glyph, which depicts a typical Aztec building.
 The line's workshop and the respective railyard are located after the station.

 Ridership

-According to the data provided by the authorities since the 2000s, commuters have averaged per year between 30,000 and 65,800 daily entrances in the last decade.
-In 2019, before the impact of the COVID-19 pandemic on public transport, the station had a ridership of 21,410,326 passengers, which was an increase of 66,504 passengers compared to 2018.
-In the same year, Ciudad Azteca was the 12th busiest station of the system's 195 stations, and it was the line's second-most used, after Buenavista.
+According to the data provided by the authorities since the 2000s, and before the impact of the COVID-19 pandemic on public transport, commuters averaged per year between 57,100 and 65,800 daily entrances between 2013 and 2019; the station ridership was 21,410,326 passengers in 2019, which was an increase of 66,504 passengers compared to 2018.
+Also in 2019, Ciudad Azteca metro station was the 12th busiest station of the system's 195 stations, and it was the line's second-most used, after Buenavista.